MicrosoftDocs/entra-docs/docs/id-governance/scenarios/provision-workday-to-entra.md

 ms.author: billmath
 ---

-# Govern cloud users that are provisioned from and managed in Workday.
+# Govern cloud users that are provisioned from and managed in Workday

 **Scenario:** Scenario: Manage cloud users that are provisioned from and managed in Workday.